 PolicyLink: Comprehensive data tools for understanding inequities

 Through in-depth data analysis and bold and tailored strategies, PolicyLink aims to keep equity at the center of the policy conversation.
-Their tools and resources empower their partner organizations from the national to local level to advocate for progress.
+Their tools and resources, including the new Racial Equity Data Lab, empower their partner organizations from the national to local level to advocate for progress.

 Watch PolicyLink CEO Dr. Michael McAfee present at Tableau Conference-Ish 2020 on the value of deeply disaggregated data for making progress toward racial equity.Veja agora